Shubbu-07/portfolio/README.md

-Here's an updated `README.md` file tailored for your React-based portfolio website:

 # My Portfolio Website

 Welcome to my portfolio website!
 This project showcases my skills, projects, and experiences in web development.
 Here, you can find information about my work, the technologies I use, and how to get in touch with me.